Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme-french.txt

 History
 ~~~~~~~

+Version 4.3
+- Fixed a bug that caused passive combat behavior of regular summoned creatures, devas and planetars

 Version 4.2
 - Fixed compatibility issues with EE patch 2.6
 - Spirits will stay close to the summoner if combat is not active